-- contain, 1 or more buildings if the lot is the subject of a building development approval. - (5) If a lot to which a building management statement applies is the subject of a plan of subdivision, the statement applies to each lot created by the registration of the plan. - (6) However, the registration of a building management statement does not limit anything the designated person may do, or the registrar of titles must do, under section 360 or 360A. - (7) In this section-
+- (5) If a lot to which a building management statement applies is the subject of a plan of subdivision, the statement applies to each lot created by the registration of the plan. - (6) However, the registration of a building management statement does not limit anything the designated person may do, or the registrar of titles must do, under section 360 or 360A. - (7) In this section-